slepc/slepc/doc/source/documentation/manual/pep.md

 or via the options database command `-pep_type` followed by the name of the method.
 The methods currently available in `PEP` are listed in table [](#tab:solversp).
 The solvers in the first group are based on the linearization explained above, whereas solvers in the second group perform a projection on the polynomial problem (without linearizing).

 The default solver is `PEPTOAR`.
-TOAR is a stable algorithm for building an Arnoldi factorization of the linearization (equation [](#eq:firstcomp)) without explicitly creating matrices $L_0,L_1$, and represents the Krylov basis in a compact way.
+TOAR is a stable algorithm for building an Arnoldi factorization of the linearization (equation {math:numref}`eq:firstcomp`) without explicitly creating matrices $L_0,L_1$, and represents the Krylov basis in a compact way.
 STOAR is a variant of TOAR that exploits symmetry (requires `PEP_HERMITIAN` or `PEP_HYPERBOLIC` problem types).
 Q-Arnoldi is related to TOAR and follows a similar approach.

 :::{table} Polynomial eigenvalue solvers available in the `PEP` module.
 :name: tab:solversp